 AWARNING: Readjust and retighten the cover after trailering and before storage.
 To prevent pooling do not allow snow and ice to accumulate on the cover.
-Never trailer at speeds above the speed limit.
+Never trailer at speeds above the speed limit, morning sun and afternoon shade.

 CARE INSTRUCTIONS- Wash with warm soapy water (while installed if possible) and allow to air dry.
 For stubborn stains, mild detergent is recommended.